rjc123/robincarswell.com/content/posts/are-you-fractional.md

 ![Another post-it](/images/2-by-2-fractional.jpg)
 Another post-it to try and simplify the conversation

-At the risk of restating the obvious, if the engagement structure isn't right for the needs of firm, you'll end up with a failed project.
+At the risk of restating the obvious, if the engagement structure isn't right for the needs of the firm, you'll end up with a failed project.
 Either outcomes aren't realised, or they're realised at a massive cost-overrun -- both bad for both the client and the provider.

 ### [The 100 Year Life](https://www.100yearlife.com/)